StrangeBeeCorp/docs/docs/thehive/installation/docker/docker-compose-test.md

-# TheHive Setup for Testing Environment
+# TheHive Docker Baseline Configuration

 ## Introduction

-This guide will assist you in setting up TheHive using Docker Compose on an Ubuntu system.
-By following the steps outlined in this documentation, you will be able to install and configure TheHive along with its dependencies, specifically for testing purposes in your test environment.
+This guide provides a baseline configuration for setting up TheHive using Docker Compose on an Ubuntu system.
+It outlines the steps necessary to install and configure TheHive and its dependencies.
+This configuration serves as a starting point that users can customize and enhance based on their specific requirements.

 ---